DeuxWorld/DeuxWorld/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 4/30/2022: I'm currently working on a Discord Auto Reminder Bot that is user friendly (In Progress)
+- 4/30/2022: I'm currently working on a Discord Auto Reminder Bot that is user friendly.
+This will be coded using Python and hosted in the cloud for free (In Progress)